-- I don’t know what I’m doing, this is all going to fall apart.
+- I don’t know what I’m doing; this is all going to fall apart.

 - I’m so proud of our team!

-- The path is so clear, why am I the only one who sees this?
+- The path is so clear; why am I the only one who sees this?
 Why can’t we just get this done?

-- We did such a great job on this project, well done!
+- We did such a great job on this project: well done!

 - Where is the next job coming from?

 A quick Google search brings up a multitude of leadership styles, and then a bunch of resources where you can learn how to become a good leader.
-The first question that pops up is: “What is good leadership?”
+The first question that pops up is: “What is good leadership?”.

 I’ve often wondered that myself.

 Through years of shooting corporate videos, I’ve had a chance to peer into the intimate world of many leaders.
 I’ve filmed Town Hall addresses, press events, CEO messages to employees, pep talks, courageous conversations telling the team to pull up their socks.
 I’ve coached senior leaders when they break down in frustration because they’ve crumbled in front of a camera and beat themselves up for it ….”
-I can speak comfortably in a room full of people but I have no idea why I can’t do this.”
+I can speak comfortably in a room full of people, but I have no idea why I can’t do this.”

 It’s these moments — seeing so many leaders and leadership styles at work — that I instinctively draw from to inform my own approach.

-While there are a lot of coaching services, formal education sources, books and blogs, webinars, ebooks and case studies available, seeing first-hand interactions and drawing insights from peers has been considerably helpful to me.
+While there are a lot of coaching services, formal education sources, books and blogs, webinars, eBooks and case studies available, seeing first-hand interactions and drawing insights from peers has been considerably helpful to me.

 I recently took some time to chat with Lisa Stam.
 She runs a boutique law firm named Spring Law.
-In talking to Lisa, I found that our businesses were moving in similar directions, and she had some great ideas about leadership.
+In talking to Lisa, I found that our businesses were moving in similar directions; and she had some great ideas about leadership.

 “Be self-aware.
 You need to know what you’re good at and what your business needs from you.
 You have to put yourself into a place where you are most effective.”

 Right off the bat, Lisa had emphasized the value of peer groups to exchange ideas.
-She had gone down the coaching route, but found that she was explaining her business more than she was learning how to run her business.
+She had gone down the coaching route but found that she was explaining her business more than she was learning how to run her business.
 Leaders of any organization, of any size and across different types of industries, may all be facing similar issues with operations, HR, marketing, sales and business development.
 By looking to peers outside of your industry, solutions can clearly present themselves, or at least suggest another point of view to try.
 There is much to gain by sharing ideas in this format.
-Mixing among those who are bolder and more brash, or who have more aggressively grown their companies far beyond where you had planned to go, can lead you to a vision that you can adapt for yourself and push yourself even further.
+Mixing among those who are bolder and more brash, or who have more aggressively grown their companies far beyond where you had planned to go, can lead you to a vision that you can adapt for yourself, and then push yourself even further.